Indonesian mass killings of 1965–66: Background

-The PKI became very popular in Indonesia and performed better and better in elections throughout the 1950s.
-They were less corrupt than other political parties and followed through on their promises.
+Domestically, the PKI experienced rising popularity in Indonesia, with its performance increasing in elections throughout the 1950s.
+However, this also meant that tensions also increased when some communist party sympathizers attacked religious people in the villages, and accused landowners of being capitalists akin to the Dutch colonialists, increasing hatred towards the communists amongst the majority of conservative Indonesians.
+The PKI gained popularity amongst Indonesians because of their relatively low corruption and its accomplishment of its political goals.
+Rural polarization further increased after the PKI launched what it called "unilateral action" (aksi sepihak) to enforce at its own hands the earlier land reform laws of 1959 and 1960 that had gone unimplemented, resulting in clashes between militant peasants and militias affiliated with the landowners.

-As early as 1958, Western powers—in particular the U.S. and the U.K.—pushed for policies that would encourage the Indonesian Army to act forcefully against the PKI and the Left, which included a covert propaganda campaign designed to damage the reputation of Sukarno and the PKI, and secret assurances along with military and financial support to anti-communist leaders within the Army.
-The U.S. Central Intelligence Agency (CIA) considered assassinating Sukarno and selected an "asset" to do the job, but instead produced a porn video with an actor portraying Sukarno and a Soviet flight attendant to delegitimise him and paint him as a communist.
+As early as 1958, Western powers—in particular, the U.S. and the U.K.—pushed for policies that would encourage the Indonesian Army to forcefully act against the PKI and the Left, policies which included a covert propaganda campaign which was designed to damage the reputation of Sukarno and the PKI, and secret assurances along with military and financial support to anti-communist leaders within the Army.
+As approved by President Kennedy, the U.S. government supported the Army with its Territorial Management program, in which it gained inroads in local Indonesian communities by contributing to development.
+During Permesta and the West New Guinea dispute, the army gained a corrupt reputation because it hoarded rural resources.
+Local involvement allowed the army to re-establish itself, giving it basis to later carry out the killings.

+The U.S. Central Intelligence Agency (CIA) considered assassinating Sukarno and selected an "asset" to do the job, but instead produced a pornographic video with an actor portraying Sukarno and a Soviet flight attendant to delegitimise him and paint him as a communist.
 However, the video was not released because the agency could not put together a convincing enough film.